JakeC007/hugo_stats/README.md

-# An Exploratory Data Analysis Of 2011-2020 Hugo Nominations Data
+# An Exploratory Data Analysis Of The 2011-2020 Hugo Nominations Data

 For a class stats project I examined Hugo Award nominations over the past 11 years.